-How an African Safari Taught Us to Live in the MomentFebruary 5, 2021
+How a Safari Taught Us to Live in the MomentFebruary 5, 2021

 “Someday” is a dangerous word.
 Even more dangerous when we assume our children will just stop growing up while we get all our ducks in a row.